 Although I often was not introduced to special guests that came to the museum (Liona Boyd, Andre Pfister, Maureen Forrester…) I was brought in to give a ‘royal tour’ to Norway’s Prince Haakon.
 Judging by his reactions, I could see the 22 year old Prince was interested in fashion and celebrity shoes.
 He was admiring a pair of platforms worn by Madonna, when Sonja decided I wasn’t giving the right tour and stepped in to take over saying “Perhaps his highness would like to examine our Lapp collection?”
 This made me cringe since Lapp is the politically incorrect term for the Sami (the indigenous population of Northern Scandinavia).
 As well, our Sami collection was poor – hardly something worth showing the Crown Prince of Norway.
 Haakon politely followed Sonja as she completed the tour.
 I faded to the back of the crowd, embarrassed and emasculated.
 However, as he was leaving, Haakon sought me out to thank me for showing him the “most interesting shoes”.
 I thought he worded that well.

 Until my promotion as curator, the staff consisted of myself, the full time conservator Ada Hopkins, and a part time conservator (the one on the phone all the time.)
-Prior to the opening of the new museum, more staff were hired including education coordinator Sheila Knox (who is now the director), and director Edward Maeder.
+Prior to the opening of the new museum, more staff were hired including education coordinator Sheila Knox, and director Edward Maeder.
 I warned the egocentric Maeder that Sonja was not easy to work with but he assured me he knew how to handle women like her – he fled halfway through his five year contract.

 The next director to come along was Sharon MacDonald who was the exact opposite of Edward Maeder in every aspect.
 She came from the police museum and was a bureaucratic rule follower.
 Within a couple of months she admitted to me Sonja appeared sadistic at times, especially towards me.